 Programs and Publications

-K-State Research and Extension Adult Development and Aging programming enriches the lives of older Kansans, adults with disabilities, and their families by addressing health and wellness needs through research-based education.
-Our current community education endeavors seek to educate Kansans on managing the challenges commonly associated with aging, preparing for your future healthcare, recognizing the signs of Alzheimer's disease, and more.
+K-State Research and Extension Adult Development and Aging programming enriches the lives of Kansans and their families by addressing health and wellness needs unique to older adults or those that influence an individual's ability to age well.
+Our current research-based community education endeavors specifically address the challenges commonly associated with aging, preparing for your future health care, recognizing the signs of Alzheimer's disease, and more.
 To learn more about the programs we offer, click on the links below.

 Do you worry about the medical care you would receive if you became ill and were unable to speak for yourself?
 By stating your health care preferences in writing before a health crisis occurs, you can ensure that you will receive the type or degree of care that you want.
 Advance Health Care Planning in Kansas introduces the process and documents involved in preparing for your future medical care, should you become unable to speak for yourself.

 No one is immune to elder abuse — it can happen to anyone, at any time, and anywhere.
 Often a silent problem, elder abuse can rob older adults of their dignity and security and leave them feeling fearful, depressed, and alone.
-This publication will guide you through the types, warning signs, risks, and prevention of elder abuse and the reporting laws in Kansas.
+Elder Abuse and Neglect: What You Should Know will guide you through the types, warning signs, risks, and prevention of elder abuse and the reporting laws in Kansas.

 Gray for a Day aims to educate participants on age-related sensory and functional challenges some adults might face through various simulations that reflect daily routines, simple tasks, and leisure or social activities.